Black History

 What was it like to visit Las Vegas as an African American in 1952?

-Click here for the video about Black History in Las Vegas – this follows the fictional character Ernest Abraham Lincoln as he travels with his family to Las Vegas in 1952, and what he experiences when he gets there.
+This Museum in a Box follows the fictional character Ernest Abraham Lincoln as he travels with his family to Las Vegas in 1952, and what he experiences while he visits.

 Nat King Cole